Insights

 3. Image Quality

-X-ray scanners are only as effective as the quality of their imaging.
-If an x-ray manufacturer produces low quality images that are blurred or pixelated, it will be challenging, if not impossible, for operators to screen effectively and identify threats and contraband.
+Image quality is critical to x-ray scanner performance.X-ray scanners are only as effective as the quality of their imaging.
+The inspection process, despite a myriad of image manipulation functions and automation programs, still relies upon the ability of an analyst to review the image and identify threats.
+If an x-ray manufacturer produces low quality images that are blurred or pixelated, it will be challenging, if not impossible, for analysts to screen effectively and identify threats and contraband.

 4. Service